swy99/beat_omok_algorithm/README.md

 # beat_omok_algorithm

-Webgame service to play omok against AI that was trained using reinforcement learning.
+This is a web game service to play omok against AI that was trained using reinforcement learning.

 It consists of web server, websocket server, and db server.

+This project is done as a part of the team project of team 32 in CS376 (Machine Learning) of KAIST.

 # Web server